 If you want to explore at your own pace and possibly relax seaside, there’s a place for that too.
 Manuel Antonio National Park contains three beaches where you can spend the afternoon sunbathing with snacks.
 Purchase refreshments from the on-site cafe, since the park doesn’t allow outside food!

 Limón Province with Kids

-Costa Rica’s Limón Province houses the small town of Tortuguero, famous for its sea turtle population.
-From here, you’ll be able to access the diverse ecosystems within Tortuguero National Park, where you can see these turtles up close!
+Costa Rica’s Limón Province houses the small town of Tortuguero, which is famous for its sea turtle population.
+From here, you can access the diverse ecosystems within Tortuguero National Park, where you can see these turtles up close!
 Then, remember to stop in Cahuita during your family vacation to Costa Rica.
-Here, you’ll find the country’s very own Sloth Sanctuary, a must-visit for parents and kids alike.
+Here, you’ll find the country’s Sloth Sanctuary, a must-visit for parents and kids alike.
 Here’s what you’ll need to know about exploring Limón Province with kids!

 Where to Stay in Limón Province

 If Tortuguero National Park is your main draw to Costa Rica, you’ll want to stay nearby.
-Located along the Caribbean coast, the Tortuga Lodge & Gardens provides stunning views of the Tortuguero River and luxury amenities.
+Located along the Caribbean coast, the Tortuga Lodge & Gardens provides luxury amenities and stunning views of the Tortuguero River.
 Eco-conscious families will also love its rustic lodge feel, which was built with the immediate tropical environment in mind.
 Tortuga Lodge & Gardens also features its own private nature reserve, ideal for daily nature walks (you can even embark on guided walks with local naturalists).

 Things to Do in Limón Province with Kids

 Families exploring Limón Province will love adding these two fantastic wildlife adventures to their itinerary!